 Past JRA Winners

-Here are the past winners of EYFDM Award recognizing
+Here are the past winners of EYFDM Award recognising advanced research projects to encourage research skills and improve health care in primary care.

 Awarded project: “Scale-up of a chronic care model-based programme for type 2 diabetes in Belgium: a mixed-methods study”